A Simulation-Optimization Framework To Improve The Organ Transplantation Offering System: EXPERIMENTS

 \subsection{Results for the Liver Model}

-Figure \ref{fig:LiverDonations} shows the total number of donations and the total number of disappointed offers for a subset of the policies ($x = 1,2,3,4,15$ and our proposed policy); and Figure \ref{fig:LiverRevenues} shows the total ``gain'' of the transplantation system and the time-to-allocation (versus the one-offer policy) for that subset of policies.
-The 1-offer-at-a-time policy has a utilization rate of 90.95\%, whereas the policy with 15 simultaneous offers has an organ utilization of 91.92\%.
-Our proposed policy has an organ utilization of 91.79\%.
+Figure \ref{fig:LiverDonations} depicts the total number of allocated organs and the total number of disappointed offers for a subset of the policies ($x = 1,2,\ldots,10,15$ and our proposed policy); and Figure \ref{fig:LiverRevenues} graphs the total ``gain'' of the transplantation system and the time-to-allocation (versus the one-offer policy) for that subset of policies.
+The one-offer-at-a-time policy has a utilization rate of 90.95\%, whereas the policy with 15 simultaneous offers has an organ utilization of 91.92\%.
+Our proposed policy, which uses a different number of offers for each organ depending on its (OPO, Category) pair, with that number coming from the optimization over the training set results, has an organ utilization of 91.79\%.